mcpgovernance/mcp-profile-docs/source/preface.rst

 You may obtain a copy of the License at `Creative Commons Attribution-ShareAlike 3.0 Unported License <http://creativecommons.org/licenses/by-sa/3.0/>`_

 The document is written in reStructuredText format for consistency and portability.
+You can download the source reStructuredText for this documentation from the git repository at https://github.com/mcpgovernance/mcp-profile-docs.

 Author and Reference Information
 --------------------------------